OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 ----------------------

 We often want to generate a hash code for some information.
-Specifically, we will take an arbitrary string of any lenght and generate a fixed-length number in return.
+Specifically, we will take an arbitrary string of any length and generate a fixed-length number in return.
-As mentioned in the introduction, we will assume that SHA-256 will be used to crate a 256-bit (or 64 hexidecimal charater) code.
+As mentioned in the introduction, we assume in this tutorial that SHA-256 will be used to crate a 256-bit (or 64 hexidecimal charater) code.

 There are two key features of SHA-256 that we rely on to make the system secure.
 First, given a hash code, there is no practical way to recover any information about the original string used to generate it.
-So, SHA-256 needs to slice and dice the original string to the point that no meaningful information is retained.
+SHA-256 will effectively slice and dice the original string to the point that no meaningful information is retained.
 We will never have need to undo the hashing process to recover the original message used to create the code.
+(In fact, so far as anyone knows, this is impossible.
+Cryptography systems depend on that to be true to work securely.)
 The second important property is that minor changes to the input string lead to unpredictable changes in the resulting hash value.
 For example, switching two letters in the input string will change the resulting hash code in unpredictable ways.
 Going up by one letter (like changing an 'a' to a 'b') will also change the resulting hash code in unpredictable ways.
-This property is critical for the "proof of work" concept used by a system like Bitcoin (see :ref:`Mining <Mining> <Mining>`).
+Not only is this property necessary to make sure that nobody can deduce the original information from the hash, but this property is also critical for the "proof of work" concept used by a system like Bitcoin (see :ref:`Mining <Mining> <Mining>`).

 Encrypting and Decrypting